El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

-Pupusas are thick hand-made tortillas from El Salvador; they are made of corn or rice flour and filled with cheese, shredded pork, beans, or Loroca flower.
+Salvadoran Pupusas are thick, hand-made tortillas made of corn or rice flour and filled with cheese, shredded pork, beans, or Loroca flowers.
 Pupusas are the national dish of El Salvador; they have their own National Pupusa Day, which takes place on the second Sunday in November.

 Pupusas from El Salvador.
 Photo by @EShistoria32

-Salvadorans that left the country during the 1980’s civil war introduced Pupusas to other nations, especially the United States, Canada, and some European Nations.
+Salvadorans who left the country during the 1980s civil war introduced Pupusas to other nations, especially the United States, Canada, and some European Nations.

 History of Salvadoran Pupusas